sondreb/blockcore-vault/README.md

 When a user create a VC, they can decide storage location.
 That can be local disk, their OneDrive/Google Drive synced local folder, or they can pick Vault to publish the VC too, and verification Vault if they want.
 If a "Verification Vault" is selected, then the
 UI will show a loading indicator until the VC has been verified to have synced across from the "Target Vault" to the "Verification Vault".

+## Future Improvements

+For communication between Vault, the `libp2p` library could be utilize to get a lot more protocol support. `libp2p` is still under development and there is no .NET implementation available.

+The library/specification does not currently rely decentralized identity specification, which is what Blockcore Vault is implemented upon.

 ## Resources